Master of Arts in Theology and Ministry (M.A.)

 Hybrid Option

-The M.A. can also be completed through a combination of in-person summer sessions and online courses.
-Students work with faculty advisors to craft an individualized program of study that fits their schedule and needs, typically completing the program in three to five years.
+For those who can't move to Boston, the M.A. can also be completed through a combination of online courses and in-person summer sessions.
+Students work with an advisor to craft a program of study that fits their schedule and needs.

 Summer

-Year 1 2 courses (in person) and Spiritual Formation for Ministry 1 course (online) 1 course (online)
+Year 12 courses* and Spiritual Formation for Ministry1 course (online) and Intro to Theological Reflection1 course (online) and Intro to Theological Reflection

-1 course (online) and Contextual Education 1 course (online) and Contextual Ediucation
+1 course (online) and Internship Reflection Group1 course (online) and Internship Reflection Group

-1 course (online) plus Thesis 1 course (online) plus Thesis
+1 course (online) and Capstone Project1 course (online) plus Capstone Project

 Dual Degrees

-Our M.A. can be paired with a top-ranked master's in business administration, social work, or mental health counseling.
-We also offer a dual M.A./M.Ed. with BC's Urban Catholic Teacher Corps.
+Our M.A. can be paired with a top-ranked master's in business administration, social work, mental health counseling, or curriculum and instruction (through a partnership with BC's Urban Catholic Teacher Corps).

 Explore Dual Degree Programs